 To review basic grammar, check out “Barron’s Business English.”
 You will learn about simple sentences, subject and verb agreement, and how to write letters and other types of written correspondence.

 A good grammar companion book is “Clear Grammar I.” The format of this book is easy to follow and covers all the basic tenses in English, such as the simple present, the past tense and the progressive tenses.
 The book also includes chapters on prepositions and count and noncount nouns.
 There are even pages dedicated to English pronunciation in this textbook, which come in handy for when you are speaking.

 Okay, you have the right English grammar books, but what else might you need to cover?
 What about learning how to effectively connect with your peers at work?
 The book “How to Say It at Work” shows you just how to do it.

 “How to Say It at Work” covers topics such as verbal and nonverbal communication and how to handle difficult people—like your boss, perhaps?
 This book also reviews business words and phrases to incorporate into your lexicon (vocabulary).

 Here are some examples of how you could use these books at work:

-- Do you have trouble with certain pronunciations?
-You could, for example, use the office copy machine to make a copy of the pronunciation techniques for certain words and phrases found in “Clear Grammar I” and keep it on your desk, or taped to the wall near you.
-Then you can look up and practice the English pronunciations while also working.
+- You could use the office copy machine to make a copy of the pronunciation techniques for certain words and phrases found in “Clear Grammar I” and keep it on your desk, or taped to the wall near you.

-- You are tapping your fingers on the desk, waiting for a coworker’s response before proceeding with a task.
+- If you are waiting for a coworker’s response before proceeding with a task.
 Take a few minutes to flip through your books and get extra practice.

 - Bring a book with you to your coffee break or to lunch, to squeeze in a few extra minutes of studying.